cmci/HTManalysisCourse/CentreCourseProtocol.md

 ImageStatistics.LIMIT

-We add thise values to get a specific number that set these options active.
+We add these values to get a specific number that set these options active.

 ```python
 #set measurement option